Skip to content

 def bytes_per_base_weight(training_cfg: TrainingHyperparams) -> float:

-r"""Return expected bytes/param for the base model given PEFT mode.
+r"""Return expected bytes/param for the base model load mode.

-NSS always trains via LoRA or QLoRA, so the base model's storage
+NSS always trains via LoRA-style adapters, so the base model's storage

 precision dominates VRAM (LoRA adapter params, gradients, and